 The Balance Responsible Parties (BRP) are responsible for the management of the balancing groups.
 The BRPs undertake to maintain the balance of their balancing groups by means of physical generation and consumption as well as the balance of the virtual energy flow between balancing groups (commercial transactions).If this balance is not possible for the BRP, 50Hertz ensures the system stability by using balancing energy and compensates the difference of the surplus or deficit.
 This use of balancing energy is compensated in the balancing group settlement between the BRP and 50Hertz.

-The contractual framework for the management of balancing groups is provided by the standard balance responsible contract published by the Federal Network Agency.
+The contractual framework for the management of balancing groups is provided by the standard balancing group contract published by the Federal Network Agency.
 The standard balancing group contract is used for contractual handling of all business transactions, such as trading, supply and grid activities.
 In this contract all relevant obligations of the contract parties up to the settlement of the accrued balancing energy are agreed upon.
 More detailed information about balancing group management and the right contact at 50Hertz can be found in ourcustumer brochure.

 The operators of electricity supply grids are obliged to maintain a balancing group which exclusively comprises energy that is remunerated with a feed-in tariff in accordance with the Renewable Energy Sources Act (Erneuerbare-Energien-Gesetz, EEG) from suppliers in the grid area for transmission to the balancing group for energy in accordance with the Renewable Energy Sources Act of the operators of transmission grids.
 The obligation in the first sentence does not apply to system operators with less than 100,000 customers directly or indirectly connected to its distribution grid.
 (Extract from the Ordinance on Power System Access – StromNZV, §11)